tsmith512/tsmithcreative/_posts/2016-06-08-working-from-home.md

+---
-# “Levelling Up” the Work from Home Experience
+title: “Levelling Up” the Work from Home Experience
+layout: post
+---

 _“Wait, you work from home?
 That must be ______.”_ People follow that with words
 like: _terrible_, _distracting_, _isolating_, _lonely_, and occasionally